 The way they came affects whether they are detained, the conditions of their visas, and how their claim for protection is determined.
-This page includes asylum statistics in Australia for people seeking asylum living in the community, including those who come by plane (plane arrivals) and those who come by boat (boat arrivals).
+This page includes statistics for people seeking asylum living in the Australian community, including those who come by plane (plane arrivals) and those who come by boat (boat arrivals).

 This page does not include statistics relating to people seeking asylum who are in detention, including ‘community detention’ (a form of detention where people are housed in the community, but must live in a place specified by the government).
 These statistics are reported separately and are included in our detention statistics.

 Asylum statistics in Australia

 The way people come to Australia also affects the way statistics are reported.
 There are fewer statistics on people who came by plane.
 There are more detailed statistics on people who came by boat, but its publication has varied over time.

 The Department of Home Affairs has published some data on those who have come by plane since 2014-2015, although this has been irregular.
-We have supplemented this with data provided through Senate estimates.
+We have supplemented this with data provided through answers to questions on notice in Parliament.
 Since November 2019, the Department is required by the Australian Parliament to publish monthly updates on the processing of onshore protection claims (note that unlike those who came by boat, people who came to Australia by plane and apply for protection onshore are entitled to permanent protection).

-This page also publishes statistics from the Department giving details for people who came by boat living in the community on a ‘Bridging Visa E’, which is the type of visa they are living on in the community.
-This has been published roughly quarterly over the past few years, and provides statistics on where people are living in their community, including their gender, age, and nationality.
+This page also publishes statistics relating to people who came by boat and are living in the community on a ‘Bridging Visa E’ (the type of visa they are on).
+These statistics have been published roughly quarterly over the past few years, and provides details of where people are living in their community, their gender, age, and nationality.